leonidboykov/go-deviantart/README.md

 # go-deviantart

-> 🚧 The project in currently in WIP status.
-Not all endpoints are testes,
+> 🚧 The project is currently in WIP status.
+Not all endpoints are tests,
-> unit-tests are missing.
+> unit-tests are missing, many TODOs, etc. Please, consider waiting release
+> version

 DeviantArt API for Go.

-The most of features are implemented, only deprecated and pointless endpoints are omitted.
+Most features are implemented, and only deprecated and pointless endpoints are omitted.